If Only (KT Tunstall song): Music video

 The music video for "If Only" was directed by James Caddick and filmed at the Olympic Ski Jumping Hill (Lysgårdsbakken) in Lillehammer, Norway.
 The video features Tunstall as a ski jumper who fails to complete an important jump.
 The video concludes with an injured Tunstall bleeding from the nose being helped up, smiling to the camera.

+Commercial performance

+In the United Kingdom, "If Only" spent two weeks within the UK Singles Charts Top 100, following its debut at number forty-five on 15 March 2008.
+In its second and final week on the chart, it fell to sixty-eight before falling out of the UK Top 100.
+Additionally, it spent two weeks within the Top 100 of the UK Singles Downloads Charts, following a debut chart position of number fifty-three, and four weeks within the Top 100 of the UK Physical Singles Charts, following a debut appearance at number twenty-five.
+In her native Scotland, it debuted at number fifteen on the Scottish Singles Charts.

 Critical reception

 "If Only" has received mixed reviews from music critics.
 Reviewers for Channel 4 praised the song for its "chirpy chorus and beaming harmonies" and gave it eight stars out of ten.
 Christopher Hammer of AllGigs.co.uk gave it three stars out of five, calling it an "[almost] perfect song for a lazy Sunday afternoon drive".
 Sarah Walters of the Manchester Evening News was less impressed, viewing the song's "chart-ready pop" sound and "bah-bah-bah backing vocals" as a step backwards from her earlier hits such as "Black Horse and the Cherry Tree", and gave it two stars out of five.
 It was chosen as an album highlight by Allmusic editor Stephen Thomas Erlewine.